A Framework for Conditional Statement Technical Debt Identification and Description: Evaluation

 \subsection{Experimental Setup}

-\subsubsection{Hyper-parameter tuning}
+We perform and report the results of the 10-fold \ac{cv} of the intelligent components in our framework.
+For the deep learning components, we perform a Hyper-Parameter Tuning step first to find the appropriate hyper-parameter settings for the \ac{cv} step.

+\subsubsection{Hyper-Parameter Tuning}

-This step is performed to search for an optimal set of model hyper-parameters.
-This step requires a separate validation set that will not be used during \ac{cv}.
-We refer to it here as a ``tuning'' set to avoid confusion with cross validation.
+This step is performed to search for the optimal set of model hyper-parameters.
+This step requires a separate validation set that will not be used during \ac{cv} for testing.
+We refer to this set as the ``tuning'' set instead of validation set to avoid confusion with cross validation.
 The tuning set is a stratified 10\% proportion of the entire dataset.
-In the hyper-parameter tuning step, we train the model on the remaining 90\% of the dataset multiple times while tuning the hyper-parameters every time.
-The best hyper-parameter settings are chosen according to the the model's performance results on the tuning set.
-The nominated hyper-parameter settings will then be used in the \ac{cv} step (Section \ref{s10fcv}).
+In the hyper-parameter tuning step, we train our deep learning models on the remaining 90\% of the dataset multiple times while tuning the hyper-parameters every time.
+The best hyper-parameter settings are chosen according to the the models' performance results on the tuning set.
+The nominated hyper-parameter settings will then be used in the main \ac{cv} step (Section \ref{s10fcv}).

-We experiment with a set of four hyper-parameters: the batch size, number of layers, layer size, and embedding size.
-The batch size is discussed in Section \ref{trn-dl}.
-The number of layers determines how many layers our \ac{lstm} network has.
+We experiment with a set of four hyper-parameters: the \emph{batch size}, \emph{number of layers}, \emph{layer size}, and \emph{embedding size}.
+The \emph{batch size} is discussed in Section \ref{trn-dl}.
+The \emph{number of layers} determines how many layers our \ac{lstm} network has.
 We experiment with one, two, and three layers.
-For the last two hyper-parameters (i.e. layer size and embedding size), we combine them in a super hyper-parameter and call it the \emph{latent dimensionality}.
+For the last two hyper-parameters (i.e. \emph{layer size} and \emph{embedding size}), we combine them in a super hyper-parameter and call it the \emph{latent dimensionality}.
 When we experiment with one and two layers, the size of the embedding and \ac{lstm} layers remain the same as the latent dimension.
-When we experiment with three layers, for the Detector, the size of the embedding size and the second \ac{lstm} layer are the same as the latent dimension, but the first \ac{lstm} layer is double the latent dimension while the last \ac{lstm} layer is half of the latent dimension.
-For the Generator, all the layers are equal to the latent dimension.
+When we experiment with three layers, for the detector, the size of the embedding layer and the second \ac{lstm} layer are the same as the latent dimension, while the first \ac{lstm} layer is double the size of the latent dimension and the last \ac{lstm} layer is half.
+For the generator, all the layers are equal to the size of the latent dimension.